RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 You can skip reading this part if you are not interested in the details of the density layer.

-What we did above is add 4 different foliage sublayers in a big multilayer.
+What we did above is add a foliage sublayer in a big multilayer.
 The multilater references the density map, a `.gdm` (Giants Density Map) file containing binary data.
-The first layer is the Seasons mak, a single bit (on or off).
+The sublayer is the Seasons mask, a single bit (on or off).
 It used a material so that the mask is visible in the editor when we draw it.

 ## Using the tipCol as a basis of the mask